BeastNeedsMoreTorque/scalaLiftDemo/README.md

 - Jetty

+- Cats for State Monad and Xor error handling

+- Skinny for WEBAPI client

 - Lift framework: 2.6.2 but taken care by SBT
 Squeryl, a Scala ORM ((taken care by SBT) skinny for httpclient (taken care by SBT)